Arasbaran: Arasbaran ecotourism potential

-Demography
+Demographics

 In the wake of the Russo-Persian War (1804–1813) a significant fraction of the inhabitants lived as nomadic tribes.
 The major tribes included; Chalabianlu 1500 tents and houses, Karacurlu 2500, Haji-Alilu 800, Begdillu 200, and various minor groups 500.
 At the time Ahar, with 3500 inhabitants, was the only city of Qaradağ.
 By the beginning of the twentieth century the settlement of tribesman were growing and in 1920 there were more than four hundred villages, less than thirty of which were Armenian.
 However, the nomadic way of living has survived to the present.
 The nomadic population at present has been estimated to be about 36000, and is not significantly different from the 30000 estimate of 1960.

-The defeat of Soviet-created "Azerbaijan People's Government" following WWII and the ensuing events, resulted in mass migration of inhabitants to Tabriz and Tehran.
+The defeat of Soviet-created "Azerbaijan People's Government" following World War II and the ensuing events, resulted in mass migration of inhabitants to Tabriz and Tehran.
 Most of these migrants settled in the shanty towns and worked as painters.
 The land reforms of 1962–1964 accelerated the migration.
 The case of a typical village, Abbasabad, is a good example to demonstrate the population depletion; the number of families dropped from 60 families at 1970 to 12 at 2006.

 After the election of Ahmadinezhad as president of Iran, a rumour was circulated that UNESCO will compensate the residents to have the village evacuated for wild-life protection efforts.
 Some early emigrants returned and built decent houses.
 At the present the region is undergoing a population boom as more wealthy city residents want to spend their retirement in a cleaner environment.
 Recently, the deputy governor of the East Azarbaijan province has mentioned the phenomenon of reverse migration to Khoda Afarin and Kaleybar counties.
 The problem is that the population is aging and the working class adults, in the face of scarce job opportunities, live most of the year in large population centres such as Tehran.
 The issue is so critical that during recent presidential campaign, Mohsen Rezaee referred to Iranian villages as the old age residence.